 Do United Methodists believe "once saved, always saved?"
 Can we lose our salvation?

 A short, but very incomplete answer, is that our Church teaches we can end up "losing" the salvation God has begun in us, and the consequence of this in the age to come is our eternal destruction in Hell.
 God freely grants us new birth and initiates us into the body of Christ in baptism.
-The profession of our faith and growth in holiness are necessary for God's saving grace to continue its work in us, and both of these are things we must do for our love to be genuine and not compelled.
+The profession of our faith and growth in holiness are necessary for God's saving grace to continue its work in us, and both of these are things we must engage in for our love to be genuine and not compelled.
 We thus remain free to resist God's grace, to revert to spiritual torpor, and possibly experience spiritual death and Hell as its consequence.

 I call this a very incomplete answer because it does not actually answer the question in the way it is usually framed, or the meaning of the terms in that framing.